-We have litigated real estate matters since soon after the inception of our office, and have extensive experience in a wide-variety of possible real estate disputes, including non-disclosure cases, earnest money disputes, adverse possession and boundary disputes, view easement enforcement, and CC&R enforcement disputes.
+At Aldrich Goldstein, we have been litigating real estate matters almost since the day we opened our office.
+Our attorneys have extensive experience in a wide-variety of possible real estate disputes, including: non-disclosure cases, earnest money disputes, adverse possession and boundary disputes, view easement enforcement, and CC&R enforcement disputes.

 Our attorneys have represented many individuals and businesses in disputes about property issues that should have been disclosed as part of a property sale.
 We have extensive experience in all aspects of non-disclosure litigation, including working with experts, investigating the history of the problem, tracking down witnesses, mediating disputes, and taking such matters all the way through several arbitrations and trials.
 Using that experience, we provide our clients with nuanced advice throughout the process, helping to avoid pitfalls and surprises and to increase the odds of a favorable outcome.

 Although uncommon earnest money disputes can be very nuanced.
 Our attorneys have experience analyzing the relevant contract language and reasons why the transaction failed to better advise clients about possible strategies.
 In addition, our trial/arbitration experience with earnest money disputes allows us to better predict possible outcomes.

 Adverse Possession And Boundary Disputes

 We have tried several adverse possession cases to verdict, and have successfully litigated other boundary dispute cases to resolution.
 The law of adverse possession, and the related law regarding prescriptive easements, can be quite complex and difficult to navigate.
 Our experience with the different facets of such boundary disputes helps our clients understand their options and guides better decision-making processes.